ollybritton/alexa-skill-starter-kit/readme.md

 If you already have an Amazon Developer account, just [skip to the second part](#creating-the-skill).
 The account creation system is pretty straightforward, and if you can program in Python, then you most likely know how to set up an account.
 However, here are the steps:

 1. First, we need to go to [https://developer.amazon.com/](https://developer.amazon.com/).
-When you get there, a page that looks like this should appear:<br>
+When you get there, a page that looks like this should appear:<br><br>
 ![The Amazon Developer homepage](/readme_source/amazon-dev-homepage.png)

 2. Next, we click on "Sign In" on the top bar.
-If you have a smaller screen, it might be located in the "hamburger" (yes, that's a technical term) on the left. <br>
+If you have a smaller screen, it might be located in the "hamburger" (yes, that's a technical term) on the left. <br><br>
 ![Where the sign in button is.
 Really?
 Do I really need to explain this?](/readme_source/amazon-dev-homepage-sign-in.png)

-3. Clicking this should bring us to a page that looks like this<br>
+3. Clicking this should bring us to a page that looks like this<br><br>
 !["Sign in" page](/readme_source/amazon-dev-homepage-button.png)

 4. Click on the grey "Create your Amazon Developer account" beneath the golden "Sign In" button.
-That brings you to this page:<br>
+That brings you to this page:<br><br>
 ![](readme_source/amazon-dev-homepage-details.png)

 5. Fill in your details and then go ahead and click on the "Create your Amazon Developer account", which is now gold.
-That will bring you to another page where you have to fill in yet more information.<br>
+That will bring you to another page where you have to fill in yet more information.<br><br>

 ![](readme_source/amazon-dev-more-info.png)